What is MS Contin?

 What happens if I miss a dose?

-MS Contin is taken 2 or 3 times per day.
-Since morphine is used for pain, you are not likely to miss a dose.
+MS Contin is usually taken 2 or 3 times per day.
+Since this medicine is used for pain, you are not likely to miss a dose.
 If you do miss a dose, take the medicine as soon as you remember.
 Then take your next dose as follows:

 If you take MS Contin 3 times per day: Take your next dose 8 hours after taking the missed dose.